Infleqtion/client-superstaq/supermarq-benchmarks/examples/qre-challenge/Lessons-Learned.md

 _Limitations of Azure Quantum Resource Estimator and Qualtran_

-Both the Azure Quantum Resource Estimator (AQRE) and Qualtran are leading tools used in quantum resource estimation.
-However, despite their popularity, these tools are predominantly algorithm-centric.
-This narrow focus on algorithms presents a significant limitation when attempting to produce realistic estimations for specific and more complex quantum systems, as they largely disregard the hardware-specific characteristics that are crucial.
+Both the Azure Quantum Resource Estimator (AQRE) and Qualtran are prominent tools in quantum resource estimation.
+Despite their widespread use, these tools are primarily algorithm-centric, with limited flexibility.
+By default, they assume a surface quantum error correction code with lattice surgery and magic state distillation, offering no customization of these parameters.
+In our research, we identified alternative QEC configurations that diverge from MSD and lattice surgery; however, testing these configurations was not feasible due to the tools’ rigid, hard-coded options.

+This algorithmic focus imposes a significant constraint, particularly when aiming to generate realistic estimations for specific and complex quantum systems.
+These tools often overlook the critical hardware-specific characteristics essential for accurate resource estimation.

 _Algorithmic Focus and Lack of Customizability_